 1. War and crime

 At a time when heroism was asked, the dark sides of war remained hidden.
-In the movies they came only to the fore, when war conspicuously was not mentioned, although the films played during the war years.
+In the movies they came to the fore only when war conspicuously was not mentioned, although the films are set in times of war.
 Violence, fear and betrayal were central themes of the Film noir.
 The ethical questions raised by the war and existential doubts were treated on two different levels: on an official, national one which signaled approval, and an individual, psychological one which expressed fear and rejection.
 This dichotomy became the theme of the films themselves.
 In 1941, shortly before the United States entered the war, two movies reflected this dual relationship.

 In The Man I Married (1940) and None Shall Escape an American and a Polish woman marry German men.
 When the men get under the influence of fascist ideology the women come to see them as strangers, so they separate.
 In The Stranger (1946) Orson Welles plays a school teacher in an American town who turns out to be the runaway commander of a German concentration camp.
 In war time the familiar becomes strange and the stranger turns out to be an enemy.